VladyslavUsenko/basalt/doc/VioMapping.md

 * `detect` detect the keypoints in the keyframe images.
 * `match` run the geometric 2D to 2D matching between image frames.
 * `tracks` build tracks from 2D matches and triangulate the points.
-* `optimize` run the optimization
+* `optimize` run the optimization.
 * `align_svd` align ground-truth trajectory in SE(3) and print the transformation and the error.

+The `num_opt_iter` slider controls the maximum number of iterations executed when pressing `optimize`.

-For more systematic evaulation see the evaluation scripts in `scripts/eval_full` folder.
+For more systematic evaluation see the evaluation scripts in the `scripts/eval_full` folder.

 **NOTE: It appears that only the datasets in ASL Dataset Format (`euroc` dataset type in our notation) contain ground truth that is time-aligned to the IMU and camera images.
-It is located in `state_groundtruth_estimate0` folder.
+It is located in the `state_groundtruth_estimate0` folder.
 Bag files have raw Mocap measurements that are not time aligned and should not be used for evaluations.**